 Historically, Asian American and Pacific Islanders have lower substance use rates and lower admissions rates to substance treatment services.
 Asian Americans are more likely to identify language barriers as a reason for low utilization of alcohol and drug use disorder treatments [388].
 However, this may be changing.
 Between 2000 and 2012, Asian Americans and Pacific Islanders had the greatest increase in substance treatment admissions to public-funded treatment centers among all racial/ethnic groups [317].
 This increase was linked to prescription opioids and homelessness [317].
-Additionally, compared to their non-Hispanic White counterparts, Asian Americans' past-month alcohol, cocaine, and tranquilizer misuse increased between 2016 and 2020 [458].
-It was hypothesized that this increase may be attributed to the rise in anti-Asian violence during the first year of the COVID-19 pandemic.

 In a study of 2,744 Korean youths, a total of 12.6% of adolescents and 21.2% of university students reported having ever tried e-cigarettes [318].
 Among e-cigarette users, almost all (95% and 96%, respectively) reported having also used conventional cigarettes.
 Factors that increased the likelihood of cigarette use included male sex, having friends or siblings who smoked, and having observed a teacher smoke.
-Generally, smoking seems to be decreasing; however, a study in New York City found that the prevalence of smoking was greater among Asian American men (23.5%) compared with the general male population (17.5%) [389].
+Generally, smoking seems to be decreasing;

+however, a study in New York City found that the prevalence of smoking was greater among Asian American men (23.5%) compared with the general male population (17.5%) [389].
 English speaking predicted lower rates of smoking, while Chinese speaking predicted higher rates [389].
 On a college campus, a group of 412 Vietnamese students were surveyed about their use of cigarettes and/ or marijuana [183].
 Only 11% of the Vietnamese students reported they were current smokers; less than 10% stated they had used or tried marijuana during their lifetime.
 However, more acculturated students were more likely to smoke than their less acculturated counterparts.
 Furthermore, students who were raised primarily in the United States were more likely to smoke cigarettes than those who were raised mostly in Vietnam or equally in Vietnam and the United States [183].
 In a study of 207 Chinese college students, 49.3% were considered social smokers [319].
 Social smokers were at increased risk of depression and were less likely to quit.

 Some have proposed that other factors associated with immigration, such as feelings of marginalization and isolation and experiences with discrimination and prejudice, are related to alcohol use and even cigarette use.
 Therefore, given all the war atrocities Southeast Asian refugees have experienced, this may be a highly vulnerable group for alcohol abuse [115].
 As discussed earlier, depression and PTSD are prevalent, and substances like alcohol are frequently used to alleviate these symptoms and traumatic memories.
-It is also important to understand how the client/patient perceives the substance, as many Southeast Asians do not view alcohol as a drug; rather, they consider it a healing agent [115].
-Racial discrimination has been identified as a stressor and prominent risk factor for alcohol misuse among Asian American adults [459].
-For example, Asian Americans who reported experiencing high levels of racial discrimination were more likely to be current smokers compared to Asian Americans who reported no racial discrimination.
+It is also important to understand how the client/ patient perceives the substance, as many Southeast Asians do not view alcohol as a drug; rather, they consider it a healing agent [115].
+Furthermore, Asian Americans who reported experiencing high levels of racial discrimination were more likely to be current smokers compared to Asian Americans who reported no racial discrimination.
 Those who stated they experienced high levels of unfair treatment were 2.62 times more likely to be a current smoker compared to those who did not experience unfair treatment [207].
-In addition, current smoking increased from 28% to 48% during the COVID-19 pandemic among Chinese Americans and South Asians among a sample of 202 participants [454].